Lincoln Navigator: Third generation (2007)

 After the 2007 model redesign, the Navigator no longer used the same transfer case as the Expedition.
 Expedition four-wheel drives continued to use a two-speed dual range transfer case with off-road low range reduction gearing and default off-road program that remaps (reprograms) the electronic throttle control and traction control system response for off-road conditions.
 Navigator four-wheel drives were demoted to a light-duty one-speed single range transfer case which lacks low-range gearing.

-For 2008, packaging for the Navigator's luxury and convenience features was simplified, resulting in the elimination of the Luxury and Ultimate trim levels and the standardization of a number of features that were previously optional.
+For the 2008 model year, packaging for the Navigator's luxury and convenience features was simplified, resulting in the elimination of the Luxury and Ultimate trim levels and the standardization of a number of features that were previously optional.
 Some of these newly standard features included heated and cooled front seats, power-folding third row seats, a power liftgate, and a 600-watt 14-speaker THX II-Certified audio system.
 Also newly standard was a 3.31:1 rear axle ratio, though a 3.73:1 ratio was still available as option for the Navigator and remained standard in the Navigator L. Newly available was a rearview camera to aid in backing up.

-For 2009, the Navigator's 5.4 L V8 gained 10 hp as well as flex-fuel capability.
-The rearview camera that was new for 2008 was now standard, as were heated second row seats, Front Park Assist, a capless fuel filler, rain-sensing windshield wipers, and Lincoln SYNC.
+For the 2009 model year, the Navigator's 5.4 L V8 gained 10 hp as well as flex-fuel capability.
+The rearview camera that was new for the 2008 model year was now standard, as were heated second row seats, Front Park Assist, a capless fuel filler, rain-sensing windshield wipers, and Lincoln SYNC.

 The third generation Navigator and Navigator L continued to be offered for the 2010 model year, with only slight changes.

-For 2011, both the Navigator and the Navigator L featured HD Radio, Sirius TravelLink, and Lincoln SYNC as standard on all trims.
-The optional 20-inch chrome aluminum wheels offered from 2007-2010 were replaced with 20-inch polished aluminum wheels.
+For the 2011 model year, both the Navigator and the Navigator L featured HD Radio, Sirius TravelLink, and Lincoln SYNC as standard on all trims.
+The optional 20-inch chrome aluminum wheels offered from 2007 to 2010 model years were replaced with 20-inch polished aluminum wheels.

 For the 2013 model year, the only changes made to the Navigator were the addition of new color trims: Kodiak Brown Metallic Tri-Coat, Midnight Sapphire Metallic, and Ruby Red Metallic Tinted Clearcoat.

-The 2014 model year was a carryover from 2013 with the same features and no cosmetic changes.
+The 2014 model year was a carryover from 2013 model year with the same features and no cosmetic changes.
 This would be the last model year that it would feature the front grille fascias.